codechapin/kite/README.md

-# kite
+# Kite
-A Java library for calling data sources using latest Java features.
-It provides pipelines and dependency management between data sources, you only need to provide the data transformations and business logic.
-The library should handle timeouts, exceptions, multi-threading, retrying, etc.
+A Java library for calling HTTP based APIs.
+It uses latest Java features, like Virtual Threads, pattern matching with sealed classes and records.
+Another goal is to have zero dependencies.

+The library should handle timeouts, exceptions, multi-threading, retrying with backoff strategies, etc.